julien123123/pico-epaper/README.md

 ### I am currently working on expanding functionalities of the original Pico ePaper library.
 I want to add support to as much display options as possible

-The implementation of everything is still a work in progress as I keep discovering new things.
-It's complicated to make everything fit together, so I have to make decisions, and it makes it hard to keep up to date with the documentation for now.
-The display specific files probably have an example of what is currently working at the bottom of them.

-### Here's the rest of the normal readme:

 This module is a basic Micropython driver for GoodDisplay e-paper Displays often used by Waveshare, WeAct Studio, and others.
 It supports grayscale mode, partial updates and allows setting screen rotation.
 My goal doing this was to support as much options given by the driver chips as possible to the user.
 Along with the driver, this module also